LarryTurtis/ddg_app/README.md

 docker compose up -d
 ```

+### Deploy to dev

+Your code will automatically deploy to dev on merging to main.

-### Deploy to Prod
+### Deploy to another server.

-Request provisioning script from the owners of this repo. _The script is included in this repo but secrets are redacted_.
-Once provided, execute it on the desired server:
+Request provisioning script from the owners of this repo. _The script is included in this repo but the secrets are redacted._ Once provided, execute it on the desired server:

 ```
 ssh username@ip-address 'bash -s' < provision.sh